-That’s why I’ve curated a short list of the best books about writing, so you can find what you need and get back to your manuscript.
+It’s all too easy to spend more time reading about writing fiction than actually doing it.
+That’s why I’ve curated a short list of the most potent books about writing, so you can level up and take the techniques back to your manuscript.

 Structuring Your Novel: Essential Keys for Writing an Outstanding Story by K.M.
-Weiland This book is a great introduction to classic story structure.
-You’ll get all the essentials, and if you’ve run a Plot Accelerator with me, it’ll be a brilliant review.
-Even better, the second half of the book helps you put all of that on the page via effective scenes.
-The companion Structuring Your Novel Workbook is helpful before, during, or after writing.
-(Bonus recommendation: To dig even deeper, try Outlining Your Novel: Map Your Way to Success and its companion workbook.)
+Weiland This book is a great introduction to classic story structure—all the essentials.
+If you’ve run a Plot Accelerator with me, the first half will be a brilliant review, and the second half will show you how to put all of that on the page via effective scenes.
+The companion Structuring Your Novel Workbook is helpful before, during, or after writing—your call.

-Plotting Your Novel: Ideas and Structure by Janice Hardy Get this book before you begin to write.
-Divided into “workshops,” this guide will help you plan, develop, and write your story from the earliest stages.
+Plotting Your Novel: Ideas and Structure by Janice Hardy You could use this book as a revision tool after a first draft, but it will be most potent before you write.
+Divided into “workshops,” this guide helps you plan, develop, and write your story from the earliest stages.

 Writing & narrative technique